vsyrjala/linux/drm-intel.rst

         $ dim fixes $regressing_commit

+This will also add the correct Cc: line if one is needed.

 If the Cc: or Fixes: was forgotten, you can still reply to the list with that, just like any other tags, and they should be picked up by whoever pushes the patch.